Whole-wheat scallion pancakes

 1. Pour flour into a mixing bowl, form a well in the center, and slowly pour in the boiling water.
 Stir with a spoon until all the flour is incorporated, then use your hands to gently knead the dough once it’s cool enough to handle.

 2. Cover with a damp towel and allow to rest for 30 minutes.
-After the dough has rested, divide it into four balls and roll out each ball onto a lightly floured surface.
+After the dough has rested, divide it into 4 balls and roll out each ball onto a lightly floured surface.
 Use a brush to coat each dough round with sesame oil.

 3. Scatter 1/4 of the sliced scallions onto each prepared round of dough.
 Sprinkle evenly with a few pinches of salt.